ontonap/public-webpage/content/post/lotus-tmap/index.md

 ---

-Have a look at the LOTUS tmap display directly here <https://metabo-store.nprod.net/tmap/?index.html#>
+Have a look at the LOTUS tmap display directly here <https://metabo-store.nprod.net/tmap/>

 <!--more-->

-The best way to explore interactively the tmap is to have a look directly at this adress <https://metabo-store.nprod.net/tmap/?index.html#>

 Tmap allows the organization and visualization of huge sets of data of diverse type.
 More details on the library here <https://tmap.gdb.tools/>.
 These tools have been developped at the Reymond research group <https://gdb.unibe.ch/>